In this article

 2. Add key-values

 Create the following keys in your GAM network:

 The value type for both keys must be set as Dynamic and reporting should be disabled.
 For more information please see the Ad Manager documentation on how to add key values.

 3. Enabling the GAM logs integration in the dashboard

 Once the integration is enabled, a new event type named "GamLogSlotClicked", representing a click on an ad ingested from a log file, will be available for inclusion in cohorts.

-Note: The "Gam" prefix here, in comparison to the event without the prefix ("SlotClicked"), which are generated from SDKs rather than ingested from log files and have limited device support.
+Note: The "gam" prefix here, in comparison to the event without the prefix ("SlotClicked"), is generated from SDKs rather than ingested from log files and has limited device support.